-Rural Ohio county shows the impact of opioid influx
+A community ponders role of drugmakers in opioid struggle

 “I am short-staffed at work right now because a co-worker is planning a memorial for their family member from last week for an overdose,” Carter said.
 “It’s to the point everyone is like, ‘Well, it’s another one.'”

-Associated Press writers Dan Sewell in Cincinnati, John Seewer in Toledo, Julie Carr Smyth and Andrew Welsh-Huggins in Columbus, Mark Gillispie in Cleveland, Claire Galofaro in Louisville, Kentucky, John Raby in Charleston, West Virginia, Geoff Mulvihill in Cherry Hill, New Jersey, and Matthew Perrone in Washington D.C., contributed to this report.
+Contributing to this report were Associated Press writers Dan Sewell in Cincinnati; John Seewer in Toledo; Julie Carr Smyth and Andrew Welsh-Huggins in Columbus; Mark Gillispie in Cleveland; Claire Galofaro in Louisville, Kentucky; John Raby in Charleston, West Virginia; Geoff Mulvihill in Cherry Hill, New Jersey; and Matthew Perrone in Washington contributed to this report.